-I know this was a looong post haha but the idea with introducing this “Ultimate Guide” series is to be your one stop shop for all the information you’ll need or questions you might ask as you plan your trip!
-These are all questions I asked or things I wondered about before travelling to Zanzibar and I hope it helps you whether it’s your first time travelling or you 100th!
+I know this was a looong post haha but the idea with introducing this “Ultimate Guide” series is to be your one stop shop for all the information you’ll need to plan your trip!
+I hope this Zanzibar Travel Guide helps you whether it’s your first time travelling or your 100th!

-If there are any questions you have or things you would like to add, this will be a live blog posts so it will be updated periodically so send them in, leave a comment on my Instagram, send me a DM or leave a comment below!
+If there are any questions, this will be a live blog posts so it will be updated periodically so send them in, leave a comment, send me a DM!

 Until next time Biscuits,